 Using a Char Cloth

 A char cloth will not make a flame.
-Rather, it will catch a spark and make a small ember which slowly smolders.
+Instead, it will catch a spark and create a small ember that slowly smolders.
 You can then use this ember to ignite tinder.
 The tinder lights kindling, which lights your fuelwood.
 And then you’ve got a fire!

 To make a fire with a char cloth: